 The Law Commission of Ontario (LCO) is now on YouTube at https://www.lco-cdo.org/youtube with full recordings of recent events, including Litigating AI and AI 101 for Lawyers.

-The Law Commission of Ontario (LCO) seeks a full-time research lawyer for a one-year contract that may be extended.
+The Law Commission of Ontario (LCO) seeks a full-time Executive Officer for a one-year contract that may be extended.
 The deadline to apply is Monday, January 31, 2022.
 The full job posting is available here in both English and French.

 The Law Commission of Ontario and Research Chair on Accountable Artificial Intelligence in a Global Context's recently released report, Comparing European and Canadian AI Regulation, is in the news.
 See the Lawyer’s Daily article here.